Hiraiwa Yuna: Junior

-2013

-Hiraiwa made her international debut at the International Gymnix in Montreal, Canada.
-She finished 21st in the all-around, sixth on balance beam, and fifth on floor.
+Hiraiwa made her international debut at the 2013 International Gymnix in Montreal, Canada.
+She finished twenty-first in the all-around, sixth on the balance beam, and fifth on the floor.

 Senior

 2014

-Hiraiwa made her senior debut at the 2014 All-Japan Championships in May.
+Hiraiwa made her senior debut at the All-Japan Championships in May.
 She improved from her eighth-place finish in qualifications to earn the bronze medal behind Natsumi Sasada and Asuka Teramoto.
-Hiraiwa then finished 11th at the NHK Cup in June.
+Hiraiwa then finished eleventh at the NHK Cup in June.
 She captured the balance beam title at the All-Japan Event Championships in July.
-As a result, Hiraiwa was named to the Japanese team for the 2014 World Championships alongside Sasada, Teramoto, Yu Minobe, Mai Murakami, and Wakana Inoue, where she was the youngest member.
+As a result, Hiraiwa was named to the Japanese team for the World Championships alongside Sasada, Teramoto, Yu Minobe, Mai Murakami, and Wakana Inoue, where she was the youngest member.
 At the World Championships, Hiraiwa broke her right middle finger and metacarpal bone while training on the uneven bars and returned home to Japan for further examination and treatment; she was replaced by Azumi Ishikura.
 Although she recovered from the hand injury, the overall experience of her sudden withdrawal caused her to suffer mental setbacks.
 Hiraiwa also suffered a series of injuries during the following years and described entering a "slump" in her career.

 2015

-Hiraiwa finished 13th in all-around qualifications at the 2015 All-Japan Championships, before going on to finish last in the final.
-At the NHK Trophy a month later, which combined scores from All-Japan, she improved slightly to finish 21st.
+Hiraiwa finished thirteenth in all-around qualifications at the All-Japan Championships, before going on to finish last in the final.
+At the NHK Trophy a month later, which combined scores from All-Japan, she improved slightly to finish twenty-first.

 2016

-Hiraiwa began her season by competing three events (excluding uneven bars) at the WOGA Classic in Frisco, Texas, winning the silver medal on floor behind Canadian gymnast Shallon Olsen.
+Hiraiwa began her season by competing on three events (excluding uneven bars) at the WOGA Classic in Frisco, Texas, winning the silver medal on the floor behind Canadian gymnast Shallon Olsen.
 She then competed alongside Nagi Kajita and Sae Miyakawa at the International Gymnix in March, finishing sixth as a team.
-Individually, Hiraiwa was 15th in the all-around, seventh on balance beam, and eighth on floor exercise.

-Hiraiwa missed the 2016 All-Japan Championships due to injury, but recovered to compete on uneven bars and balance beam at the All-Japan Event Championships the following month.
-She missed qualifying to the uneven bars final, but reached the balance beam final in fifth place; she finished fourth in the final.
+Individually, Hiraiwa was fifteenth in the all-around, seventh on the balance beam, and eighth on the floor exercise.
+She missed the All-Japan Championships due to injury but recovered to compete on uneven bars and balance beam at the All-Japan Event Championships the following month.
+She missed qualifying for the uneven bars final but reached the balance beam final in fifth place; she finished fourth in the final.

 2017

-Hiraiwa finished 33rd in qualifications at the 2017 All-Japan Championships and did not advance to the final.
-She competed only on balance beam at the All-Japan Event Championships, but did not advance to the final.
+Hiraiwa finished thirty-third in qualifications at the All-Japan Championships and did not advance to the final.
+She competed only on the balance beam at the All-Japan Event Championships but did not advance to the final.
 Competing for Mukogawa Women's University at the All-Japan Student Championships, Hiraiwa finished fifth in the all-around and won silvers on vault, balance beam, and floor exercise.
-She competed three events (excluding uneven bars) for Mukogawa Women's University at the All-Japan Team Championships to help the team finish 14th overall.
+She competed on three events (excluding uneven bars) for Mukogawa Women's University at the All-Japan Team Championships to help the team finish fourteenth overall.